coalton-raylib

 coalton-raylib is an example project i've shared that uses the raylib graphics library .

-i've written the draw loop in Common Lisp , & the data model & update functions in Coalton[2] . that means you can selectively reevaluate data & functions while the game is running , while benefiting from compile-time type errors if you make a mistake !
+i've written the draw loop in Common Lisp , & the data model & update functions in Coalton[2] . this means that data & functions can be selectively reevaluated while the game is running , all while benefiting from compile-time type errors if a mistake is made !

 conclusion